I'm Sam. I have a serious interest in practical philosophy and related topics. Mostly Epicureanism, stoicism, skepticism, rationalism.

 Luckily, because Epicurus was so influential, we know about many of his teachings from other writers.
 Diogenes Laertius, a Greek biographer, for example, wrote about Epicurus and even listed his major works.
 Other famous writers such as Lucretius and Cicero wrote about his ideas.
+Especially Lucretius' On The Nature of Things contains elaborate parts on Epicurean philosophy.
 Some sections of his other writings, such as On Nature, survive in small papyrus fragments.

 Illness and Death

 Epicurus suffered from chronic illnesses throughout his life.
 Entering his seventies, he battled with dysentery and kidney stones.
 After a period of suffering, he died in 271 B.C., at the age of 72.